-- 1. This Resolution supersedes and restates in its entirety Resolution No. 2003-5. - 2.
-The UWCD has provided the RWIA Plan and Monitoring Plan for the proposed groundwater pumping allowed pursuant to this Resolution.
-This Resolution and the RWIA Plan contain the following (the RWIA and Monitoring Plan are included as Attachment A and B to this Resolution): - a.
-A description of groundwater monitoring program consisting of water level and water quality monitoring that is designed to detect ongoing conditions within the West Las Posas Basin, Pleasant Valley subbasin, the Oxnard Plain subbasin, and the Forebay.
-Water level and quality data shall be collected on an ongoing basis for use to assess basin conditions and provide for the ongoing use of the Ventura Regional Groundwater Model in evaluating basin conditions. - b.
+1. This Resolution supersedes and restates in its entirety Resolution No. 2003-5.

+- 2. The UWCD has provided an RW Impact Analysis Plan (RWIA Plan) for the proposed groundwater pumping allowed pursuant to this Resolution.
+The RWIA Plan is included as Attachment A to this Resolution and contains the following: - a.
+A description of groundwater monitoring program consisting of water level and water quality monitoring that is designed to detect ongoing conditions within the Pleasant Valley subbasin, the Oxnard Plain subbasin, and the Forebay.
+The RWIA Plan shall collect data on an ongoing basis for use to assess basin conditions and provide for the ongoing use of the Ventura Regional Groundwater Model in evaluating basin conditions. - b.
 An assessment of historic and current conditions in the Forebay, Oxnard Plain and Pleasant Valley subbasins and anticipated impacts to those subbasins associated with the implementation of the RWIA Plan. - c.
 Limitations or restrictions on Forebay pumping based upon groundwater level triggers and hydrologic conditions. - d.
 Annual, or more frequent, coordination meetings and reporting between the City, UWCD, PVCWD and the Agency regarding the annual report and implementation of the RWIA. - e.
 All monitoring and reporting shall be overseen and approved by a State of California Licensed Professional Geologist or Engineer. - 3.
-The City shall accrue a Recycled Water Pumping Allocation ("RWPA") (up to 5,200 AFY per year), which allows the City to obtain groundwater in a volume and subject to the conditions provided in this Resolution. - 4.
-The City will receive 1 acre-foot of RWPA for each acre-foot of RW use that results in 1 acre-foot decrease in groundwater pumping by RW users.
-Further, the City will receive RWPA only in the instance that the reduced groundwater pumping by RW users was
+The Agency, the City, UWCD, and PVCWD shall meet during the first week of May of each year ("Coordination Meeting"), and more frequently as necessary, to discuss any needed refinements to the implementation of this RWIA Plan, the current accounting of RWPA, and any expected limitations on the City's use of Recycled Water Pumping Allocation ("RWPA") because of Forebay water levels and then existing hydrologic conditions.
+As a result of these annual meetings, the Agency, the City and UWCD shall establish the locations and volume of RWPA that shall be available to the City for pumping through the following year.
+To the extent the Agency, the City and UWCD do not agree on restrictions on the use of RWPA for any given year, based on the then existing and anticipated hydrologic circumstances, the City shall use the RWPA consistently with UWCD Board of Directors' determination in consultation with the Agency.
+This provision shall not prevent the parties from meeting more frequently to consider alterations to the implementation of the RWIA Plan given changing hydrologic conditions.